iomesh/docs/docs/Deploy IOMesh Cluster/install-iomesh.md

    ```
     <!--END_DOCUSAURUS_CODE_TABS-->

-2. After executing the commands above, wait for a few minutes.
-Then run the command below to see if all pods in each worker node is running.
-If yes, it indicates IOMesh is installed successfully.
+2. Run the following command to see if all pods in each worker node are running.
+If so, then IOMesh has been successfully installed.

    ```shell
    watch kubectl get --namespace iomesh-system pods